MacGyver

-MacGyver (1985–1992 original series, 1994 specials, 2009 commercials)
+MacGyver (1985–1992 original series, 1994 specials)

 Personality

-MacGyver is portrayed as a non-violent problem solver and typically eschews the use of guns.
+MacGyver is a non-violent problem solver and typically eschews the use of guns.
 His violent actions are performed in self-defense, and he takes non-fatal action when possible.

 MacGyver is depicted as an ally to social and environmental causes.
 He aids vulnerable populations throughout the series.
 During vineyard worker strikes, MacGyver assists Latino protesters against vineyard owners.
 MacGyver appears to have a strong connection with children, filling the role of "big brother" at the series' inception.
 MacGyver demonstrates his allegiance to children by assisting a mountain excursion for delinquent youths.
 MacGyver also conducts hearing research at a school for deaf children.

 In regard to the environment, MacGyver strives to protect endangered species such as eagles, the black rhino, and wolves.
-At an unspecificed date during the series, MacGyver begins practicing vegetarianism.
+At an unspecified date during the series, MacGyver begins practicing vegetarianism.

-MacGyver is characterized as persistent and spontaneous.
+MacGyver is persistent and spontaneous.
 He employs improvisation to evade anticipatory countermeasures, and his plans are difficult to thwart on account of their unpredictability.
 This constant spontaneity challenges MacGyver as well as his adversaries.
 Because MacGyver continues to operate in this manner, it is assumed the tactical advantage of spontaneity outweighs its disadvantages.
 This is observed by MacGyver's nemesis Murdoc.

 MacGyver demonstrates mood congruence, exhibiting grief in tragedy, fear in peril, and pain in suffering.
 This stands in contrast to exaggeratedly macho or stoic action heroes.
-MacGyver is depicted as introspective, and he is known to take responsibility for personal losses and tragedies.
+MacGyver is introspective, and takes responsibility for personal losses and tragedies.
 He experiences guilt when duty prevents him from attending his mother's death and funeral.
 He experiences depression when his best friend suffers a fatal climbing accident.

 MacGyver's most-used item is his Swiss Army knife.
 He usually carries a roll of duct tape in his back pocket, flattened out to make it fit.
 Other items he often has on hand are: an ID card, a Timex Camper watch, strike-anywhere matches, a few paper clips, chewing gum, and a flashlight.
 He also has a toolbox in his Jeep.
 MacGyver initially used a Jeep Cherokee and then a Jeep Wrangler beginning with Season 2, but in Season 5 he began driving his grandfather Harry's "classic" 1946 Chevrolet pickup truck.